Coffee production in Indonesia: Harvesting and processing

 All arabica coffee in Indonesia is picked by hand, whether it is grown by smallholders or on medium-sized estates.
 After harvest, the coffee is processed in a variety of ways, each imparting its own flavours and aromas to the final product.

 A small number of Arabica farmers in Sulawesi, Flores and Bali, and almost all Robusta farmers across Indonesia, use the most traditional method of all, dry processing.
 The coffee cherries are dried in the sun, and then de-hulled in a dry state.

 Most farmers on Sulawesi, Sumatra, Flores, and Papua use the "giling basah" (or wet hulling) process.
-In this technique, farmers remove the outer skin from the cherries mechanically, using rustic pulping machines, called "luwak".
+In this technique, farmers remove the outer skin from the cherries mechanically, using rustic pulping machines.
 The coffee beans, still coated with mucilage, are then stored for up to a day.
 Following this waiting period, the mucilage is washed off and the coffee is partially dried for sale.

 At least one U.S. manufacturer, soft drink producer Bai, purchases the non-bean remnants of coffee cherries for use in their products.
 Otherwise, these remnants are discarded.

 Collectors and processors then hull the coffee in a semi-wet state, which gives the beans a distinctive bluish-green appearance.
 This process reduces acidity and increases body, resulting in the classic Indonesian cup profile.

 Larger processing mills, estates and some farmers' cooperatives on Sumatra, Java, Sulawesi and Bali produce "fully washed" coffee.

 The most unusual form of coffee processing in Indonesia is "kopi luwak".
 This coffee is processed by the Asian palm civet (Paradoxurus hermaphroditus).
 The animals eat ripe coffee cherries and their digestive process removes the outer layers of the fruit.
 The remaining coffee beans are collected and washed.
 Coffee experts believe that the unique flavour of kopi luwak comes, at least in part, from the extraction of naturally occurring potassium salts from the beans during the digestive process.
 This results in a smooth, mild cup, with a sweet after-taste.
-Kopi luwak is very rare, and can retail for more than $600 per kilogram.
+Kopi luwak is rare, and can retail for more than $600 per kilogram.